 Yield

 LBTC generates yield by putting your Bitcoin to work securing other blockchains.
-This page explains where the yield comes from, how it reaches you, and how you can stack additional yield through DeFi.
+Bitcoin Earn extends this further, deploying capital across diversified DeFi strategies for automated, Bitcoin-denominated returns.
+This page explains where yield comes from, how it reaches you, and how Bitcoin Earn puts it all on autopilot.

 Where Yield Comes From